-Students working toward the B.A. in Eastern European Languages, Literature, and Culture benefit from one of the most comprehensive Slavic Languages & Literatures programs in the nation.
-They undertake two years of language studies in Bosnian, Croatian, Montenegrin, Serbian; Polish; Slovene; or Ukrainian, and build on this linguistic foundation by exploring the culture of Eastern European communities through literature, cinema, cultural surveys, and more.
+Students working toward the B.A. in Eastern European Languages, Literature, and Culture undertake two years of language studies in Bosnian, Croatian, Montenegrin, Serbian; Polish; Slovene; or Ukrainian, and build on this linguistic foundation by exploring the culture of Eastern European communities through literature, cinema, cultural surveys, and more.
 Opportunities for close relationships with acclaimed faculty and hands-on learning are at the core of this transformative experience, and allow students to develop exceptional insight into the ways people in Central and Eastern Europe experience the world.

 University of Washington students in good academic standing may declare the major at any time by meeting with an adviser in the Humanities Academic Services Center.
 The Slavic Languages and Literatures Department does not offer any online majors.
 To learn more about applying to the University of Washington as an incoming student, please see information for first-year students, transfer students, or postbaccalaureate students.

 - Completion of the second year or higher of ONE of the following East European languages: